akilageethal/conways-game-of-life/README.txt

     Examples : []
                [2,4],[5,4],[7,5],[7,8]

     *** Please note, the input reading functionality has not been implemented to handle any other input formats.
-It has not been validated for the correct input format either, hence enter the above format exactly without spaces otherwise the program may throw errors.***
+It has not been implemented to validate correct input format either, hence enter the above format exactly without spaces otherwise the program may throw errors.***

 (4)Output will be printed on the console